 How to Recover Data from M.2 SSD That Is Not Detected

-If the above methods can not fix M.2 SSD is not recognized in Windows 10, what to do next is to retrieve your data back via a data recovery software - EaseUS Data Recovery Wizard.
+If the above methods can not fix M.2 SSD is not recognized in Windows 10, what to do next is retrieved your data via a data recovery software - EaseUS Data Recovery Wizard.
 Otherwise, you can not access your valuable data.

 EaseUS Data Recovery Wizard is a robust hard disk recovery tool that can get your data back from corrupted, inaccessible, and RAW hard disks.

-Download the data rescue tool and use 3 simple steps:
+Download the data rescue tool and use three simple steps:

 Step 1.
 Scan the SSD

 Open EaseUS Data Recovery Wizard, select the SSD where you lost data, and click the "Scan" button.

 When the scanning finishes, find lost SSD data by using the "Filter" and "Search" options after checking the "Deleted Files" and "Other Lost Files" folders.

 Step 3.
 Recover SSD files

 Select desired data and click the "Recover" button to get back lost SSD files.